 in the wake of devastation

-Following the devastating tornado that ripped through Washington on 11-17-13, the Washington Historical Society and Washington District Library are teaming up to bring “HOPE Lives On”, a project that aims to preserve the history of this tragic event through shared stories from the community.
-Washington residents are encouraged to share their story, regardless of how they were affected or involved.
-These written accounts will be preserved for future generations to come --- helping them know that Washington always stood STRONG
+Following the devastating tornado that ripped through Washington on 11-17-13, the Washington Historical Society and Washington District Library are teaming up to bring “HOPE Lives On”, a project that aims to preserve the history of this tragic event through shared stories and digital media from the community.
+Washington residents are encouraged to share their story and media, regardless of how they were affected or involved.
+These written accounts and digital media will be preserved for future generations to come --- helping them know that Washington always stood STRONG

 even in the face of an EF4.